Program Timeline & Resources

 Students must successfully complete their comprehensive examination by the end of their second year.

-Once exams are complete, this form must be completed by faculty and returned to your academic advisor in the Specialty Masters and PhD Center to be added to your student records.
+Once exams are complete, the Comprehensive Exam form must be completed by faculty and returned to the Specialty Masters and PhD Center to be added to your student records.

 It is important you complete the following requirements to graduate.